Moving In: FALL 2025

 Residential Dining Commons

-All three dining commons will open starting with dinner on Thursday, September 21:
+All dining commons will open for dinner on Thursday, Sept 18, 2025.

 • North Campus: Viking Commons